haithamaouati/Void/README.md

-# ZeroText
+# Void

-**ZeroText** is a minimalist, offline-friendly web app for writing plain text without accounts, clutter, or distractions.
+**Void** is a minimalist, offline-friendly web app for writing plain text without accounts, clutter, or distractions.
 It focuses on the text itself, keeping your notes portable, private, and easy to share.

 ### Key features:
 - Plain-text editor with no formatting noise